libfirm/libfirm/README.md

 libFirm contains algorithms for construction of the SSA form directly from the attributed syntax tree.
 A set of analyses and optimization phases is provided.
-This version includes a complete backend for the IA32 architecture, as well as some unfinished backends for SPARC, ARM
+This version includes a complete backend for the IA32 and SPARC architecture, as well as unfinished backends for MIPS, ARM, and AMD64.

 1.1.
 Features
 -------------